MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-extend-the-visual-studio-build-process.md

 - multiple
 ---
 # How to: Extend the Visual Studio build process

-The [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] build process is defined by a series of [!INCLUDE[vstecmsbuild](../extensibility/internals/includes/vstecmsbuild_md.md)] *.targets* files that are imported into your project file.
+The Visual Studio build process is defined by a series of MSBuild *.targets* files that are imported into your project file.
 One of these imported files, *Microsoft.Common.targets*, can be extended to allow you to run custom tasks at several points in the build process.
-This article explains two methods you can use to extend the [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] build process:
+This article explains two methods you can use to extend the Visual Studio build process:

 - Overriding specific predefined targets defined in the common targets (*Microsoft.Common.targets* or the files that it imports).

 - Overriding the "DependsOn" properties defined in the common targets.
 ## Override predefined targets

+## Override predefined targets

 The common targets contains a set of predefined empty targets that is called before and after some of the major targets in the build process.
-For example, [!INCLUDE[vstecmsbuild](../extensibility/internals/includes/vstecmsbuild_md.md)] calls the `BeforeBuild` target before the main `CoreBuild` target and the `AfterBuild` target after the `CoreBuild` target.
+For example, MSBuild calls the `BeforeBuild` target before the main `CoreBuild` target and the `AfterBuild` target after the `CoreBuild` target.
 By default, the empty targets in the common targets do nothing, but you can override their default behavior by defining the targets you want in a project file that imports the common targets.
+By overriding the predefined targets, you can use MSBuild tasks to give you more control over the build process.
-By overriding the predefined targets, you can use [!INCLUDE[vstecmsbuild](../extensibility/internals/includes/vstecmsbuild_md.md)] tasks to give you more control over the build process.
+The common targets contains a set of predefined empty targets that is called before and after some of the major targets in the build process.
+For example, MSBuild calls the `BeforeBuild` target before the main `CoreBuild` target and the `AfterBuild` target after the `CoreBuild` target.
+By default, the empty targets in the common targets do nothing, but you can override their default behavior by defining the targets you want in a project file that imports the common targets.
+By overriding the predefined targets, you can use MSBuild tasks to give you more control over the build process.

 > [!NOTE]
 > SDK-style projects have an implicit import of targets *after the last line of the project file*.
 This means that you cannot override default targets unless you specify your imports manually as described in [How to: Use MSBuild project SDKs](how-to-use-project-sdk.md).